 A common limitation when installing new bus stops or adding amenities to existing bus stops is space.
 In many cases standard shelter and bench designs are too large and would result in inadequate pedestrian access or insufficient space for an ADA compliant loading pad.
-Alternatives, such as, cantilevered shelters or leaning benches can preserve space while allowing amenities otherwise where added to be passengers would have to do without.
+Alternatives, such as, cantilevered shelters or leaning benches can preserve space while allowing amenities where otherwise be added to passengers would have to do without.
 An example application of alternative design is shown on the right.
 Additional alternative designs can be found in appendix I.